Zhongwangfu of the Taiping Heavenly Kingdom

-The Zhongwang Mansion of the Taiping Heavenly Kingdom is located on Northeast Street in Suzhou City, Jiangsu Province, adjacent to the Humble Administrator’s Garden.
-It was the royal residence of Li Xiucheng, the Loyal King of the Taiping Heavenly Kingdom, a representative of the peasant uprising regime during the Qing Dynasty.
-It is one of the more complete buildings remaining from the Taiping Heavenly Kingdom and is also one of the more intact royal residences of a peasant uprising army in Chinese history.
-In 1961, it was declared a National Key Cultural Relic Protection Unit by the State Council.
-The entire museum is open all year round from Tuesday to Sunday from 09:00 to 17:00; it is closed all day on Mondays.
+The Zhongwangfu of the Taiping Heavenly Kingdom is located on Northeast Street in Suzhou City, Jiangsu Province.
+Adjacent to the Humble Administrator’s Garden, it is the palace of Li Xiucheng, the loyal king of the Taiping Heavenly Kingdom, a representative of the peasant uprising regime in the Qing Dynasty.
+It is a relatively complete building remaining from the Taiping Heavenly Kingdom back then, and also a relatively complete palace of peasant uprising army remaining in Chinese history.
+In 1961, it was announced as a national key cultural relic protection unit by the State Council.

 image description